Samsung Galaxy S23 Ultra: Launch Date, Specs And Twitter Reactions

 — Alvin (@sondesix) January 22, 2023

-A few pre-release leaks and online reports suggest that Samsung’s latest flagship devices might be priced at HKD 3500 to 4000, HKD 5000 to HKD 5500, and HKD 5500 to HKD 6000 for the Galaxy S23, Galaxy S23 Plus and Galaxy S23 Ultra, respectively.
+A few pre-release leaks and online reports suggest that Samsung’s latest flagship devices can be MYR 5500 and MYR 6225 for the Galaxy S23 Plus and Galaxy S23 Ultra, respectively.
 Of the three models, it’s the Galaxy S23 Ultra that will pack the most power under the hood.

 While Samsung hasn’t released the official specifications for these smartphones, it’s being reported that the Galaxy S23 Ultra will come equipped with a powerful Qualcomm Snapdragon 8 Gen 2 chip, 8 or 12 GB of RAM, and a powerful 5000 mAh battery for longevity.
 Reports also suggest that, like all of Samsung’s flagship smartphones, the crown jewel here will be the stunning 6.8-inch Dynamic AMOLED 2X display.
 The display is also expected to have high pixel detailing with 501 PPI.